narcode/codeklavier/assets/arquatic.md

 [Patrick Borgeat](https://borgeat.de/) - visuals, app developer

 ## Sponsors
-CodeKlavier was made possible by the Creative Industries Fonds NL and our angel sponsor
+CodeKlavier was made possible by the Creative Industries Fonds NL and our angel sponsor.

-The performances in June and August are made possible the Fonds Podium Kunsten Balkonscenes grant
+The summer tour of 2023 was made possible by Prins Bernhard Cultuurfonds, Gemeente Utrecht and the Creative Industries Funds NL.
+The performances in June and August 2021 are made possible the Fonds Podium Kunsten Balkonscenes grant.

 ## Questions?
 Email arquatic@codeklavier.space